argongs/graphs_india/README.md

 Keeping this thought in mind, with the curiosity of exploring their status within the Indian subcontinent and it's standing in the world, based on the % of landmass covered by trees.
 Hence, to quell the curiosity, a research was performed by me and thus, by the means of the webapp is presented to you.

+Special Notice : Feel free to tinker with the project and the datasets as much as you like, and enjoy to your fullest!

 2. S/W Requirements
 --------------------